-7.14.4 Fixed bed, height-adjustable via strap system (special equipment)
+7.13.5 Fixed bed, height-adjustable via strap system (special equipment)

-► Lower the bed to its lowest position to sleep in it.
+▶ Lower the bed to its lowest position to sleep in it.

-▶ Before using the bed, make sure that the lever of the locking device is in the locked position (horizontal).
+- ▶ Before using the bed, make sure that the lever of the locking device is in the locked position (horizontal). - ▷ If the head section has been raised: do not put the entire body weight on the head section (e.g. do not kneel on it).
+Do not put the weight of heavy objects onto the head section.

 The height of the fixed bed can be adjusted via a crank in the rear garage.

 The bed can be raised before setting off.
 This increases the storage space under the bed.